adamahrens/GetSwifty/BeginningCoreData/BeginningCoreData.md

 `NSPredicate` class is used to filter results even more.
 NSPredicate has it's own formatting language for filtering.
 For example `NSPredicate(format: "%K == %@", "isCompleted", NSNumber(booleanLiteral: false))` %K is for keyPath.

 `NSCommpoundPredicate` to combine with multiple `NSPredicate` instances.
 Allows easily AND, OR, NOT operations to occur

+Delete Rules are `Deny` which means you can't delete a Reminder that had an associted Tag. `Nullify` only deletes the relationship